AntoinePoisson/React-Admin-Side/README.md

 # Project purpose

+This is my 3rd project in React js.<br/>
 It is a website in React Js, which manages the administrator side of a site.

-This is my 3rd project in React js.

 ---